How to appeal to a tribunal if you disagree with a Gangmasters and Labour Abuse Authority decision on a full or provisional gangmaster's licence.

 - your request to transfer the licence is turned down

-When you appeal, the licensing decision will normally be put on hold until the tribunal has considered your case.
+Unless there has been a serious breach of your licence conditions, the licensing decision will be put on hold until the tribunal has considered your appeal.

 The tribunal is independent of the government.
 A judge will listen to both sides of the argument before reaching a decision.